DigiGoat/.github/profile/README.md

     - Quickly set the colors for your website
   - [ ] Goat image cropping
     - The ability to crop your goat's images right in the app
-  - [ ] Last updated indicator in footer
-    - A quick way to see when your website was last updated
   - [ ] Show history
     - A record of all of your goats placings at shows
   - [ ] Milk test history